-This responds to your letter dated September 2, 2003, to Ms. Kristine Iverson, Assistant Secretary for Congressional and Intergovernmental Affairs, enclosing correspondence from Name contacted your office regarding the application of Federal law to seafood processors, and specifically regarding the application of the law to Name.
+This responds to your letter dated September 2, 2003, to Ms. Kristine Iverson, Assistant Secretary for Congressional and Intergovernmental Affairs, which enclosed correspondence from Name of Name contacted your office regarding the application of Federal law to seafood processors, and specifically regarding the application of the law to Name.
 Your letter was referred to this office for response as the Wage and Hour Division is responsible for interpreting and enforcing the Fair Labor Standards Act of 1938, as Amended (FLSA) - the Federal law at issue in this matter.

-Before discussing the issues raised by your constituent regarding the FLSA, it is important to note that it is the policy of the Wage and Hour Division to not comment on investigations which have yet to be concluded.
-As discussions between the New Orleans District Office of the Wage and Hour Division and Name are on-going, this matter has not yet been concluded.
-Therefore, this response is limited to addressing the issue of why employees of a seafood processing plant are not subject to section 13(a)(6)(C) of the FLSA.
+Before discussing the issue raised by your constituent regarding the FLSA, it is important to note that it is the policy of the Wage and Hour Division to not comment on investigations which have yet to be concluded.
+As discussions between the New Orleans District Office of the Wage and Hour Division and Name are ongoing, this matter has not yet been concluded.
+Therefore, this response is limited to addressing the issue of why employees of an onshore seafood processing plant are not employed in "agriculture" as defined in the FLSA.

-The FLSA is a law of general application which requires, among other things, that all covered and nonexempt employees be paid at least the minimum wage for all hours worked, and at least one and one-half times their regular rate of pay for all hours worked over forty (40) in a workweek.
-As a general principle, coverage under the FLSA is broadly construed so as to affect its remedial purposes, and exemptions are narrowly interpreted and limited in application to those who clearly are within the terms of the exemption.
+The FLSA is a law of general application which requires, among other things, that all covered employees be paid at least the minimum wage for all hours worked, and at least one and one-half times their regular rate of pay for all hours worked over forty (40) in a workweek.
+As a general principle, coverage under the FLSA is broadly construed to affect its remedial purposes, and exemptions are narrowly interpreted and limited in application to those who clearly are within the terms of the exemption.